EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 ### Eisenhower Decision

-    Do: Tasks that are urgent and important. <- primary focus
+    Focus primarily on tasks that are urgent and important.
-    Plan: Tasks that are important but not urgent.  <- secondary focus
+    Secondary focus on tasks that are important but not urgent.
-    Delegate: Tasks that are urgent but not important.
+    Delegate tasks that are urgent but not important.
-    Eliminate: Tasks that are neither urgent nor important. <- ignore
+    Ignore tasks that are neither urgent nor important.

 ### Eisenhower Decision Matrix